 Reaching the Granite Sea is accomplished by following the Greyrock Summit trail until it reaches the base of the wall, at which point climbers should head downhill to the east, reaching the base of the Breakers, and continuing along the base of the buttress to the Granite Sea.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Granite Sea:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Granite Sea:

 Featured Route For Granite Sea